Website’s owner and contact information

-- The website’s content is stored and administered through the HTML24’s CMS platform.
-It sets cookies, which are used to recognise you when you move around on the site and to remember if you, for example, logged in before placing your order.
+- The website’s content is stored and administered by Nupo ApS.
+The website sets cookies, which are used to recognise you when you move around on the site and to remember if you, for example, logged in before placing your order.

 These cookies are used to ensure the best possible user experience on the website.
 These cookies include, for example, selected preferences such as language or currency, which make navigation easier.
 No personally identifiable data is gathered with this type of cookie.

 These cookies are used for the operation of the website.
 They can, for example, count the number of visitors or other information, which will be used for analysis.
 They are also used in questionnaires.
 These cookies can, to a limited extent, gather data that can be attributed to the individual user.

 - We use Google Analytics to analyse how users are using the website.
 The information gathered by the cookie about your use (traffic data, including your IP adress) is transmitted to, and stored on, Google’s servers.

 Marketing – anonymous tracking across websites